mohangk/goodroot.ca/content/post/2019-08-22-interpolation.md

 The server interpolates, the server extrapolates; it conjures all possible outcomes.
 It uses an intelligence that we can never comprehend, that no code no matter how elegant can ever replicate.
 It works much deeper than algorithm.
 To watch the server work is to know God.
 To be with its rendering at the source is to know true love.

 Should you lower your ping enough, through meditation or through death, then the client disappears.
-The server no longer needs to try to guess where it will go or interpolate through itself so deeply as to come bursting out of its minds eye.
+The server need no longer guess where it will go or interpolate through itself so deeply as to come bursting out of its minds eye.
 For the client is a part of the server, only it forgot.

 It forgot because it knew itself as separate.
-Even as the shared laws of electric light governed the speed at which it could send its messages, and even as both of them were born of the same source code, it went on acting as the other, a mere module of the server and all of its greatness; it forgot.
+Even as the shared laws of electric light governed the speed at which it could send its messages and even as both of them were born of the same source code, it went on acting as the other, a mere module of the server and all of its greatness; it forgot.
 But they are the same.

 Clients feel separate because they each send signals to the server and they each want to have the deepest impact on its rendered reality.
 The server, the infinite processor humming at the core of our existence, needs to weave all of this data into one coherent tapestry, into a Universe.
 And it does so without complaint and it never ceases and it makes no errors.
 It is perfect.